 But other financial institutions can also choose to issue cards on the Amex network, and that’s exactly what’s happening with this card.
 It’s issued by Scotiabank, but you’ll still use it as an American Express card, meaning that the dreaded words of “Visa or MasterCard only” will sadly continue to rankle.

-Follow the link below to apply via Great Canadian Rebates, where you can earn $50 cash back upon approval.
+Follow the link below to apply for the Scotiabank Gold American Express via Great Canadian Rebates, where you can earn $50 cash back upon approval.
 You need a minimum annual income of $12,000 to be eligible for this card.

 Any questions?
 Contact me.